AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 3. Adobe Learning Manager also supports up to 20 incremental user CSVs and their corresponding custom roles CSVs, making it suitable for large-scale operations.

+**Use cases**

+* Global companies manage regional teams by uploading multiple incremental user files for each region (EU, America, Asia), allowing administrators to update users and assign new roles for each region in a single workflow.
+* Large enterprises automate onboarding and permissions by regularly ingesting incremental user updates from HR systems.
+This supports seamless updates to user profiles and granular role assignments without manual intervention.

 ### New columns added to CSV files

 Three new columns have been introduced to enhance the data captured in user, role, and user-role CSV exports/imports: